Back to UI Testing Handbook

 };

 You should now see stories for these scenarios.
-Storybook only runs the interaction test when you’re viewing a story.
-Therefore, you'd have to go through each story to run all your checks.
+Storybook only runs the component test when you’re viewing a story.
+Therefore, you'd have to review each story to run all your checks.

 Start the test runner (in a separate terminal window):